DevTech-ADVISE/rope-chart/README.md

 <a name="RopeChart+flipDirection"></a>

 ### ropeChart.flipDirection([flipDirection]) ⇒ <code>Boolean</code> &#124; <code>[RopeChart](#RopeChart)</code>
 Get/set boolean that "flips direction" of the "good"/"bad" sides of threshold.
-By default the top section is "good" (green).
-If flipDirection is true, then top section becomes "bad" (red).
+By default the top knot is the max value, and bottom knot is the min value.

 **Kind**: instance method of <code>[RopeChart](#RopeChart)</code>
 **Returns**: <code>Boolean</code> - [Acts as getter if called with no parameter]<code>[RopeChart](#RopeChart)</code> - [Acts as setter if called with parameter]